weilix88/buildsimhub_python_api/README.md

 response = newSimulationJob.get_simulation_results('err')
 print (response)
 ```
+## Model
+The model class contains a set of methods that provides the model information and results (after simulation)
+### Pre-simulation methods
+1. num_total_floor: can be called before simulation is completed.
+It returns the number of floors, or -1 if there is an error.
+2. num_zones(): can be called before simulation is completed.
+It returns the total number of thermal zones, or -1 if there is an error.
+3. num_condition_zones(): can be called before simulation is completed.
+It returns the total number of conditioned zones, or -1 if there is an error.
+4. conditioned_floor_area (unit): can be called before simulation is completed.
+It returns the floor areas of conditioned spaces, or -1 if there is an error.
+This method has an optional input: unit.
+If you wish to get ft2 unit, then you need to specify 'ip' for the unit parameter:
+`  m.condition_floor_area("ip")
+`
+5. gross_floor_area(unit): can be called before simulation is completed.
+It returns the total floor areas (including plenum spaces), or -1 if there is an error.
+This method has an optional input: unit.
+If you wish to get ft2 unit, then you need to specify 'ip' for the unit parameter:
+`  m.gross_floor_area("ip")
+`
+6. window_wall_ratio(): can be called before simulation is completed.
+It returns the total window to wall ratio (above floor surface area) or -1 if there is an error.

+### Post-simulation methods
+1. new_site_eui(): It returns the net site eui of the simulation (includes generators such as PV).
+The unit should be based on model specification: SI (kWh/m2 or MJ/m2), IP(kWh/m2)
+2. total_site_eui(): It returns the total site eui of the simulation.
+The unit should be based on model specification: SI (kWh/m2 or MJ/m2), IP(kWh/m2).
+3. not_met_hour_cooling(): returns the time sepoint not met hours during cooling condition period. unit: hour
+4 not_met_hour_heating(): returns the time sepoint not met hours during heating condition period. unit: hour
+5 not_met_hour_total(): returns the time sepoint not met hours during heating and cooling condition period. unit: hour
+6 total_end_use_electricity(): returns the total electricity consumption of the design. unit: kWh or GJ, IP is kBtu
+7 total_end_use_naturalgas(): returns the total natural gas consumption of the design. unit: kWh or GJ, IP is kBtu

 <a name="roadmap"></a>
 # Roadmap
 1. Certainly, the first thing is to get the project into Pip to enable `pip install` command.